 - Award Partial Credit for Question Attempts: Within your assignment settings you can award credit for students attempting questions, even if they get them wrong.
 As a result, your students will attempt every question, even if they’re more difficult.

-- Assign Personal Study Plan for Extra Credit: The Personal Study Plan (PSP) is a great resource to encourage independent student learning.
+- Assign Personal Study Plan for Extra Credit: The Personal Study Plan (PSP) is a great resource to encourage independent student learning, when available.
 The PSP can be assigned for a grade, or an extra credit assignment to reward students who study.